 Investments in this portfolio are for the long term.
 However, if your circumstances change, you can sell some or all of your shares, although sometimes this can take a little while.
 You can arrange to take regular withdrawals from the account, which you can change or stop at any time.
 Any amount you withdraw will of course no longer be IHT free and will lose its ISA tax benefits.

 On your death, your heirs can decide to keep the portfolio invested, liquidate it or use it to pay any IHT due.
 The claiming process is straightforward, via a simple form to complete and send to HMRC.
 Octopus prides itself both on its customer service and its experience in paying out on death.

 Eligibility for BPR is assessed at the date of death and will depend on the companies remaining qualifying.
 Remember, tax rules can change and the value of tax benefits depends on circumstances.

 Liquidity of companies listed on AIM is a key risk.
 AIM can be a volatile market with little trading at certain points.
 Octopus is one of the largest managers in this market, which brings benefits in terms of company access but could also restrict trading ability.

-This long-standing Inheritance tax service has comfortably outperformed the AIM index since inception, though there is no guarantee of future performance.
+This long-standing inheritance tax service has comfortably outperformed the AIM index since inception, though remember past performance is not a guide to the future.
 The team’s size and level of funds under management ensure excellent access to underlying companies.
-We think the Octopus AIM IHT service is worthy of consideration.
+The Octopus AIM IHT service is one of our favourites for consideration.